maarselo/2.3-DataStructure-MongoDB/README.md

 Relations modeled:
 - One user → many videos.
 - One user → many playlists.
+- One video → many tags.
+- One user → one channel.
 - One user → many comments.
 - Users can subscribe to other users’ channels.

 ---

 ## 💻 Technologies Used
-- Database: MongoDB
+- Database bases: MongoDB
 - Diagram Tool: JsonCrack

 ---

 ## 📋 Requirements
 Before reviewing this project, make sure you:
-- Extract the provided `.zip` file.
 - Open the **JSON files** in JsonCrack to visualize schemas.
 - Open the **.png diagrams** for quick reference.